 The Friends of New Brunswick Free Public Library encourage library awareness, promote use of the library, and encourage reading and life-long learning.
 They publicize library activities, enrich the presentations of the library, donate equipment, and raise funds.
 Become a Friend, and with your annual membership enable the library to share with the community the wealth of knowledge in a speaker or a book.

-To become a Member of the Friends, or simply make a donation, fill out the Friends brochure (available for download here) and then mail it in or bring it in.
+To become a Member of the Friends, or simply make a donation, fill out the Friends brochure and then mail it or bring it in to the library.

 Yesenia Hernandez, President

 Saturday, June 8, 2019, at 12 noon in the Carl T. Valenti Community Room.

 The Friends' Book Club meets one Monday a month (often on the fourth Monday of the month) from September through June, at 1:30 p.m. in the Henry Guest House, next to the library.
 The only requirements to attend the meetings are to have read the book and be willing to discuss it.
 The library usually has copies of the Book Club book set aside for the upcoming discussion; just ask at the front desk.

 Download a copy of the Friends' Book Club Schedule for 2018-2019 here.